NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/index.md

-# nRF Connect Board Configurator
+# {{app_name}}

-nRF Connect Board Configurator is an application that you can use to update the configuration of the board controller on Nordic Development kits.
+The {{app_name}} in nRF Connect for Desktop lets you update the configuration of the board controller on some Development Kits from Nordic Semiconductor.
 The board controller is the firmware running on the Interface MCU that controls the behavior of the DK.

-Board Configurator is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html) (v4.4.1 or later).
+The {{app_name}} is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html) (v4.4.1 or later).

 !!! note "Note"
-      The current Board Configurator version is experimental.
+      Currently, the {{app_name}} is experimental.
 This means that the application is incomplete in functionality and will change in the future.

 ## Supported devices